 For further information, you can contact the Special Projects Team on 020 8891 7729.
-If you have neighbours or friends who wish to be registered and who have no Internet access they can also call this number to be registered.
+If you have neighbours or friends who wish to be registered and who have no Internet access they can also call this number to register.

-This air quality leaflet(pdf, 76KB) was used for the Green Transport events and provides basic results and information and why the council monitors air quality.
+This air quality leaflet(pdf, 76KB) was used for the Green Transport events and provides basic results and information and why we monitor air quality.

 Under the Clean Air Act The London Borough of Richmond has declared the whole of the Borough as a smoke control area.
 It is an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler if located in a designated smoke control area.